 Investment securities consist of U.S. government agencies issued securities, collateralized mortgage obligations, mortgage-backed securities, corporate bonds, and municipal securities.
 Certain debt securities that management has the positive intent and ability to hold to maturity are classified as "held-to-maturity" and recorded at amortized cost.
 Trading securities are recorded at fair value with changes in fair value included in earnings.
 Securities not classified as held-to-maturity or trading, including equity securities with readily determinable fair values, are classified as "available for sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss).
-As of December 31, 2021 and 2020, the Bank's investment securities were all classified as available for sale, except for one U.S. government sponsored mortgage backed security which was classified as held to maturity.
+Transfers of debt securities into the held-to-maturity category from the available-for-sale category are made at fair value at the date of transfer.
+Any unrealized holding gains or losses at the date of transfer are retained in other comprehensive income and in the carrying value of the held-to-maturity securities.
+Such amounts are amortized over the remaining life of the security.